-Corporate shareholders must also submit the Corporate Representative Certificate to the Company's Share Registrar at rhtcaoscar@rhtcorporate.com, in addition to the registration procedures as set out in the paragraph above, by the Registration Deadline, for verification purpose.
+Corporate shareholders must also submit the Corporate Representative Certificate to the Company's Share Registrar at shareregistry@incorp.asia, in addition to the registration procedures as set out in the paragraph above, by the Registration Deadline, for verification purpose.

-Investors who hold shares through relevant intermediaries as defined in Section 181(1C) of the Companies Act, including CPF and SRS Investors, and wish to participate in the AGM should, in addition to pre-registering, must also approach their respective agents, including CPF Agent Banks and SRS Operators, as soon as possible so that the necessary arrangements can be made by the relevant agents for their participation in the AGM.
+Investors who hold shares through relevant intermediaries as defined in Section 181(1C) of the Companies Act, including CPF and SRS Investors, and wish to participate in the AGM should, in addition to pre-registering, approach their respective agents, including CPF Agent Banks and SRS Operators, as soon as possible so that the necessary arrangements can be made by the relevant agents for their participation in the AGM.

-2. Shareholders' Queries
+Shareholders' Queries